google/wuffs/doc/std/hashers.md

 - `update!(x: slice u8)`
 - `update_u32!(x: slice u8) u32`

-The `base.hasher_u64` methods are similar, except for the obvious difference of calculating a 64-bit (not 32-bit) checksum.
+The `base.hasher_u64` and `base.hasher_bitvec256` methods are similar, except for the obvious difference of calculating a 64-bit or 256-bit (not 32-bit) checksum.

 ## Implementations